FIVE LONG-TERM COMMITMENTS

 ARTIST RESIDENCY · MEDICINE BOW-ROUTT NATIONAL FOREST

-New Orleans–based artists and culture workers travel to Albany County each year for free community workshops — an annual exchange between two places and two creative traditions.
+New Orleans–based artists and culture workers travel across Wyoming each year for free community workshops — an annual exchange between two places and two creative traditions.